rschristopher/rschristopher.github.io/src/criticisms/index.md

  sufficiently true that its
  dominance is inevitable?*

-We will steel-man the
- common criticisms as well as explore reasonable and valid criticisms of Bitcoin.
+In order to provide a better sense of criticism, potentially even constructive criticism, we will steel-man the common critiques as well as explore reasonable and valid criticisms of Bitcoin.
-And in all cases we will tackle the strongest version of each criticisms, avoiding the typical inept stupidity found in most Bitcoin critics.
+And in all cases we will tackle the strongest version of each argument, avoiding the typical inept stupidity found in most Bitcoin critics.